netdata/netdata/docs/netdata-security.md

 ### Data retention

-Netdata may maintain backups of Netdata Cloud Customer Content, which would remain in place for approximately thirty (90) days following a deletion in Netdata Cloud.
+Netdata may maintain backups of Netdata Cloud Customer Content, which would remain in place for approximately ninety (90) days following a deletion in Netdata Cloud.

 ### Data portability and erasure